Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Is resale liquidity strong enough in Medan as of 2026?

-As of early 2026, resale liquidity in Medan is good enough for mainstream districts and realistically priced properties, but can be weak for overpriced prime homes or poorly maintained apartments.
+As of 2026, resale liquidity in Medan is strong enough for normal-sized, clean-title homes at realistic prices, but weak for large, expensive or legally complicated properties.

-The property characteristic that most improves resale liquidity in Medan is a flood-safe micro-location with clean legal certificates, because buyers are very cautious about drainage issues and title problems in this city.
+The property characteristic that most improves resale liquidity in Medan is a normal-size landed house with clean certificates, good road access, no flood issue and a price affordable to local families.

 Is selling time getting longer in Medan as of 2026?